SgT012003/Edge-Sprint3/README.md

 ## About
 Project developed to collect data on the flow of people at the designated Hospital.
-The data was collected using buttons instead of the lazer sensors required for the project.
+The data was collected using buttons instead of the lazer sensors sugested for the project.

 ## Eletrical View
 ![Arduino msg](/midia/eletrical.jpeg)